khaledhawil/srv-02/README.md

 -    In Advanced details add the content of script file
 ## 3-   Launch instants from  template
 -    add 2 ec2 and create them
+## 4- Create the Target Group and LoadBalancer:
+- create target group and add the two ec2 to it
+- create LoadBalancer , attach with target group add 8002 to port

 ###  Now  You can Access the Server code from LoadBalancer:8002
 ```markdown
 To watch the traffics of this server , follow these steps: